mattbierner/blog.mattbierner.com/_posts/2016-03-07-dubious-wikipedia.md

 Now, while that excerpt is great on its own, what really struck me was `[dubious]`.
 Just imagine: somebody wrote the above, and then an editor came along, read that, and [added `[dubious]`](https://en.wikipedia.org/w/index.php?title=Low_comedy&diff=prev&oldid=602505195).
 And the word *dubious* is just *so* Wikipedia too.

 But this got me wondering: where else is `[dubious]` used on Wikipedia?
-The query `hastemplate:"dubious"` answers the question, but that requires a lot manual browsing.
+The query `hastemplate:"dubious"` answers the question, but that requires a lot of manual browsing.
 So I decided to write a script to extract every sentence marked `[dubious]` on Wikipedia.

 The resulting script is [on Github][src], along with a set of initial results.
 Even in this condensed form, it's far too much data to fully read through, but here's a taste of what's been found so far.